SKmuffinEXE/randomRPG/README.md

 **Technologies**

 React

-ruby/ruby on rails - the code that generates the back end information. postgress - the actual back end database html/css/JSX -  Front end coding, that's already part of react.
+ruby/ruby on rails - the code that generates the back end information.

+postgress - the actual back end

+html/css/JSX -  Front end coding, that's already part of react.

 Heroku  - Where the game is hosted.
-You can visit the game at: https://fi-p5-random-rpg.herokuapp.com/game/6 bcrypt - Handles the user login/signup authentications.
+You can visit the game at: https://fi-p5-random-rpg.herokuapp.com/game/6

+bcrypt - Handles the user login/signup authentications.